saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/ProductStoreShipmentMeth.md

 Get shipping rates from the Carrier party for the ShipmentMethodTypes configured on the ProductStore and meet the deliveryDays/SLA criteria.

-Implement REST Resources for managing ProductStoreShipmentMeth content.
+Implement REST Resources for managing ProductStoreShipmentMeth.